Sourabh080299/Sourabh080299/README.md

 ## Introduction
 - 👨‍ Hey!
 My name is Sourabh Patel
-- 👨‍💻 I am a final year Computer Science and Enginnering student at NIT Surat
+- 👨‍💻 I am a final year Computer Science and Engineering student at NIT Surat
 - 🔭 I am interested in full stack development
 - 🏋 Trying to master DSA and Development
 - 👨‍💻 All of my projects are available at https://github.com/Sourabh080299